 12. Hazelnut Oil

-Great for baking if you want to add a soft nutty flavor to your recipe.
-Can also be used in cooking or for dressings, if the nutty flavor pairs well with the other ingredients.
+Great for baking if you want to add a soft, nutty flavor to your recipe.
+It can also be used in cooking or even for dressings if the nutty flavor pairs well with the other ingredients.
 Use in a 1:1 ratio.

 13. Hempseed Oil

-Hempseed oil has a distinct taste that is earthy and nutty.
+Hempseed oil has a distinct taste that is both earthy and nutty.
 It provides a nice flavor change to salad dressings, sauces, and marinades.
-Can be used in a 1:1 ratio, but you may want to begin with less - depending on flavor preference.
+It can be used in a 1:1 ratio, but you may want to begin with less - depending on flavor preference.

 14. Refined Peanut Oil